nezorflame/example-telegram-bot/README.md

 - replace the module and bot name to your own
 - run `make init` to set up the project and its dependencies
 - add required code
-- set up the environment or your dotenv file for your needs
+- set up the environment or your `.env` file for your needs
 - modify `.service` file for systemd to manage your bot
 - deploy your bot to the server of choice!